MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

     >
     > In addition, if your AD RMS servers use SSL/TLS server certificates, check whether the licensing URL values include the port number **443** in the string.
 For example: https:// rms.treyresearch.net:443/_wmcs/licensing.
 You’ll find this information in the Active Directory Rights Management Services console when you click the cluster name and view the **Cluster Details** information.
 If you see the port number 443 included in the URL, include this value when you modify the script.
 For example, https://rms.treyresearch.net**:443**.

-3. If users have Office 2016: The scripts are not yet updated to include configuration for Office 2016, so if you will deploy this script for users who have this version of Office, you must manually update the scripts:
+3. If users have Office 2016: The scripts are not yet updated to include configuration for Office 2016, so if users have this version of Office, you must manually update the scripts:

 	- For **CleanUpRMS.cmd** - search for the line `reg delete HKCU\Software\Microsoft\Office\15.0\Common\DRM /f` and immediately below it, add the following line: